raulv7z/nexus-play/README.md

 ```
 ### Add resources

-Download real images from games and add it to their storage/ folder.
+I provide real images for some game examples from the database.
-Thereafter link the storage folder to public/ folder following the command:
+The first time you install you must to link the storage folder.
+You can do it as follows:

 ```bash
 php artisan storage:link